Major Recalls: Listeria Contaminated Frozen Pizza, Among Many Others

-If you bought frozen Marketside pizza at Walmart recently, you may want to throw it away.
+If you bought frozen Marketside pizza at Walmart recently, you might want to throw it away.
 Fox News reveals that the company has recalled 21,200 pounds of its frozen Marketside Extra Large Supreme Pizza for possible listeria contamination.
 This is just one of the current major recalls.

 RBR Meat Company Inc. issued the recall after a routine sampling of their frozen pizza revealed listeria contamination.
 The lot code of the pizza that was recalled is 20547 and was sold in Hawaii, Alaska, Nevada, Colorado, Idaho, Montana, Wyoming, Washington, California, Oregon, and Utah.
 The recalled frozen pizzas were produced on February 23 and are 50.6 ounce, 16-inch pizzas.